QuanterallAcademy-DeFi-Group1/NFT-marketplace/README.md

 In order to use marketplace nft's :)
 ```

-## In this folder are the contracts with needed functionality from the task assigment
+## In this folder is the contract with needed functionality from the task assigment
 https://github.com/DeFi-Group1/nft-mint-final-assigment/blob/main/contracts/NFTMarketplace.sol

 ## We have also frontend React app with initial view of the nft marketplace running